Good in grief? How is that even possible? How can that happen for me?Jun 22, 2020

 Did you come out stronger?

-Do you now have deep roots planted in HIM which displays the work he has done?
+Do you now have deep roots planted in HIM that display his work?

 Have you experienced the rejoicing - the beauty?